Fertility issues for women and people assigned female at birth

 The aim will be to collect eggs within three weeks.
 Generally, you will have daily injections to stimulate egg production and be monitored for about 12 days, followed by a procedure to remove the eggs.

 It may happen that no eggs develop or that they are not suitable for freezing.
-But this will be explained to you.
+This will all be explained to you.

 If the eggs are successfully collected, they are stored for between 5 and 10 years or until you are 45.
 It may be possible to extend this period in certain circumstances.
 Contact SIMS IVF for more details.